aleNu93/JobBridge/README.md

-# 🧩 JobBridge – Plataforma Digital de Servicios Freelance para PYMES
+# 🧩 JobBridge – Digital Freelance Services Platform for SMEs

-## 📌 Descripción General
+## 📌 General Description
-JobBridge es una plataforma digital diseñada para conectar freelancers locales, principalmente jóvenes profesionales, con pequeñas y medianas empresas (PYMES) que requieren servicios especializados de forma puntual, tales como diseño gráfico, programación, traducción y marketing digital.

-El objetivo central de la plataforma es **reducir el desempleo juvenil** y **fomentar oportunidades laborales flexibles**, mediante un ecosistema digital confiable, accesible y orientado a la contratación eficiente de servicios profesionales.
+JobBridge is a digital platform designed to connect local freelancers, primarily young professionals, with small and medium-sized enterprises (SMEs) that require specialized services on a project basis, such as graphic design, software development, translation, and digital marketing.

+The central objective of the platform is to **reduce youth unemployment** and **promote flexible employment opportunities** through a reliable, accessible digital ecosystem focused on the efficient hiring of professional services.

 ---

-## 🎯 Objetivo del Proyecto
+## 🎯 Project Objective
-Diseñar, desarrollar e implementar una plataforma que permita:
-- A los **freelancers** ofrecer y gestionar sus servicios profesionales.
-- A las **PYMES** contratar servicios de manera segura y transparente.
-- Facilitar la comunicación, el seguimiento del trabajo, la simulación de pagos y la evaluación de la calidad del servicio.
+To design, develop, and implement a platform that enables:

+- **Freelancers** to offer and manage their professional services.
+- **SMEs** to hire services in a secure and transparent manner.
+- Structured communication, task tracking, payment simulation, and service quality evaluation.

 ---

-## 📊 Alineación con PMBOK® Guide
+## 📊 Alignment with the PMBOK® Guide
-El proyecto JobBridge se encuentra alineado con el estándar **PMBOK® Guide del Project Management Institute (PMI)**, integrando:
+The JobBridge project is aligned with the **PMBOK® Guide of the Project Management Institute (PMI)**, incorporating a structured and disciplined project management approach.

-### 🧠 Grupos de Procesos
+### 🧠 Process Groups
-- Inicio
-- Planificación
+- Initiating
-- Ejecución
+- Planning
-- Monitoreo y Control
+- Executing
+- Monitoring and Controlling
-- Cierre
+- Closing

-### 📐 Áreas de Conocimiento
+### 📐 Knowledge Areas
+- Integration Management
-- Integración
+- Scope Management
-- Alcance
+- Schedule Management
-- Cronograma
+- Cost Management
-- Costos
+- Quality Management
-- Calidad
+- Resource Management
-- Recursos
+- Communications Management
-- Comunicaciones
+- Risk Management
-- Riesgos
+- Procurement Management
-- Adquisiciones
+- Stakeholder Management
-- Gestión de los interesados

-Esta alineación permite una gestión estructurada del proyecto, orientada a la calidad, el control de riesgos y la correcta coordinación de los actores involucrados.
+This alignment ensures systematic planning, risk control, quality assurance, and effective stakeholder coordination throughout the project lifecycle.

 ---

-## 👥 Usuarios del Sistema
+## 👥 System Users
-La plataforma contempla **dos tipos de usuarios**:
+The platform includes **two primary user roles**:

 ### 🧑‍💻 Freelancer
-- Publica y administra servicios profesionales.
-- Recibe y gestiona solicitudes de contratación.
-- Actualiza el estado de los trabajos asignados.
-- Visualiza calificaciones y reseñas recibidas.
+- Publish and manage professional services.
+- Receive and manage hiring requests.
+- Update the status of assigned work.
+- View ratings and reviews.

-### 🏢 Cliente (PYME)
+### 🏢 Client (SME)
-- Explora y busca servicios disponibles.
-- Contrata servicios profesionales de forma puntual.
-- Da seguimiento a las contrataciones.
-- Califica los servicios y freelancers una vez finalizados.
+- Browse and search available services.
+- Hire professional services on demand.
+- Track contracted services.
+- Rate freelancers and services upon completion.

 ---

-## ⚙️ Funcionalidades Principales
+## ⚙️ Core Features

-### 🔐 Autenticación y Usuarios
+### 🔐 Authentication and User Management
-- Registro de usuarios con selección de rol (Freelancer o Cliente).
-- Inicio de sesión mediante correo electrónico.
-- Gestión de perfiles de usuario.
-- Control de acceso basado en roles.
+- User registration with role selection (Freelancer or Client).
+- Email-based login.
+- User profile management.
+- Role-based access control.

-### 🧰 Gestión de Servicios
+### 🧰 Service Management
-- Creación, edición y desactivación de servicios por parte del freelancer.
-- Clasificación de servicios por áreas.
-- Definición de precios, unidades de cobro y vigencia.
+- Creation, editing, and deactivation of services by freelancers.
+- Service categorization by professional areas.
+- Definition of pricing, billing units, and service validity.

-### 🔍 Búsqueda y Exploración
+### 🔍 Search and Discovery
-- Catálogo de servicios disponibles.
-- Búsqueda por palabra clave.
-- Filtros por área, precio y freelancer.
+- Service catalog.
+- Keyword-based search functionality.
+- Filters by category, price range, and freelancer.

-### 🤝 Contratación de Servicios
+### 🤝 Service Contracting
-- Solicitud de contratación por parte del cliente.
-- Simulación del proceso de pago.
-- Registro de fechas de inicio y finalización del servicio.
-- Seguimiento del estado de la contratación.
+- Service request submission by clients.
+- Payment process simulation.
+- Registration of service start and completion dates.
+- Contract status tracking.

-### 💬 Comunicación
+### 💬 Communication
-- Interacción entre freelancer y cliente asociada a cada contratación (implementación conceptual o simulada).
+- Interaction between freelancer and client linked to each contract
+  (conceptual or simulated implementation).

-### ⭐ Calificaciones y Reseñas
+### ⭐ Ratings and Reviews
-- Calificación del servicio una vez finalizado.
-- Comentarios asociados a la experiencia.
-- Promedios visibles en los perfiles de freelancers y servicios.
+- Service rating upon completion.
+- Written feedback associated with the experience.
+- Average ratings displayed on freelancer profiles and services.

 ---

-## 🗄️ Arquitectura de Datos
+## 🗄️ Data Architecture
-El sistema utiliza una base de datos relacional compuesta por las siguientes entidades principales:
+The system is built on a relational database model composed of the following main entities:

-- Empresa
+- Company
-- Usuario
+- User
-- Cliente
+- Client
 - Freelancer
+- Area
+- Service
-- Área
+- Freelancer_Service
-- Servicio
+- Service_Pricing
-- Servicio_Freelancer
+- Contracted_Service
-- Servicio_Precio
+- Rating

+The database design ensures:

-- Servicio_Contratado
+- Referential integrity.
-- Calificación
+- Price history management.

-El diseño garantiza:
-- Integridad referencial.
+- Contract traceability.
-- Historial de precios.
-- Trazabilidad de contrataciones.
-- Separación entre autenticación y perfiles de usuario.
+- Clear separation between authentication data and user profile information.

 ---

-## 🛠️ Tecnologías Utilizadas
+## 🛠️ Technologies Used
-- **Base de datos:** SQL Server (T-SQL)
+- **Database:** SQL Server (T-SQL)
-- **Arquitectura:** Modelo relacional normalizado
+- **Architecture:** Normalized relational data model
-- **Gestión del proyecto:** PMBOK® Guide (PMI)
+- **Project Management Framework:** PMBOK® Guide (PMI)
-- **Plataforma:** Aplicación web (enfoque académico)
+- **Platform Type:** Web application (academic implementation)

 ---

-## 📦 Alcance del Proyecto
+## 📦 Project Scope
-Este proyecto corresponde a una **implementación académica**, por lo que:
-- Los pagos son simulados.
-- No se procesan transacciones financieras reales.
-- La seguridad se aborda a nivel conceptual (hash de contraseñas y control de roles).
+This project corresponds to an **academic implementation**, therefore:

+- Payments are simulated.
+- No real financial transactions are processed.
+- Security measures are addressed conceptually, including password hashing and role-based access control.

 ---

-## 🤝 Interesados Clave
+## 🤝 Key Stakeholders
-- Freelancers locales (jóvenes profesionales).
-- PYMES y microempresas.
-- Equipo de desarrollo tecnológico.
-- Inversionistas y entidades de apoyo al empleo juvenil.
+- Local freelancers, primarily young professionals.
+- SMEs and micro-enterprises.
+- The development team.
+- Potential investors and institutions supporting youth employment initiatives.

 ---

-## 🏁 Conclusión
+## 🏁 Conclusion
-JobBridge representa una solución digital orientada al fortalecimiento del empleo juvenil y al apoyo de las PYMES, alineada con buenas prácticas de gestión de proyectos y con un enfoque social claro.

-El proyecto integra diseño de bases de datos, análisis funcional y gestión de proyectos, cumpliendo con los requerimientos académicos y técnicos establecidos.
+JobBridge represents a digital solution aimed at strengthening youth employment and supporting SMEs through accessible professional services.
+The project integrates database design, functional analysis, and structured project management practices.

+It fulfills both academic and technical requirements while demonstrating the practical application of information systems engineering and project management standards.

 ---

-## 👨‍🎓 Autor
+## 👨‍🎓 Author
-Proyecto académico desarrollado como parte de un curso universitario en el área de Ingeniería / Sistemas de Información.
+Academic project developed as part of a university course in Engineering / Information Systems.